 names not just for supernatural or divine being (dia, deus, Zeus Pater, Tyr, deva, devi), but also for king (ri, rex, raj).
-Which suggests, first of all, that these prototypically hierarchical concepts (and the accompanying organizational forms) were in wide use by the time the were able to force the peoples whose lands they migrated to (or invaded) to adopt their words for it; which tends to happen either when newcomers are socially dominant, or if the concept or 'technology' (in
+Which suggests, first of all, that these prototypically hierarchical concepts (with their organizational and societal implications) were in wide use by the time the were able to force the peoples whose lands they migrated to (or invaded) to adopt their words for it; which tends to happen either when newcomers are socially dominant, or if the concept or 'technology' (in

 (mostly) new to the area, so that it doesn't have to displace an existing word.